EdwinChingate/ms2Topo/README.md

 ## License

 This project is released under the MIT License.
-See [`LICENSE.md`](LICENSE.md).
+See [`LICENSE`](LICENSE.md).

 ---

-## Maintainer
+## Developer and maintainer

 **Edwin Chingate**
+Colombia

-ms2Topo emerged from PhD research on microbial transformation of trace organic chemicals using LC-HRMS/MS. The project grows from a simple observation: repeated DDA spectra should be treated as structural evidence, not as disposable redundancy.
+ms2Topo originated from my PhD research on microbial transformation of pharmaceutical compounds using DDA LC-HRMS/MS. While analyzing years of MS/MS data, I became interested in a recurring problem: many workflows treat repeated DDA spectra as redundancy or noise, while relying heavily on MS1-first feature definitions.

+I built ms2Topo to explore a different strategy.
+The framework treats repeated MS2 spectra as statistical replication of fragmentation evidence and declares analytical features only when the spectra form stable, coherent communities in similarity space.

+I am currently completing my PhD dissertation and am open to paid roles, research collaborations, or contract work in computational mass spectrometry and scientific software.
+Relevant roles include:

+- Computational Mass Spectrometry Scientist
+- Scientific Software Engineer
+- Research Software Engineer
+- Computational Metabolomics / Non-target Screening Scientist

+I am especially interested in teams working with real LC-HRMS/MS datasets, DDA/DIA workflows, metabolomics, non-target screening, spectral similarity, molecular networking, or scientific software infrastructure.

+If ms2Topo is relevant to your lab, platform, or product roadmap, I would be happy to talk.

 - Email: edwinchingate@gmail.com
 - LinkedIn: <https://www.linkedin.com/in/edwinchingate/>

----

-## Collaboration

-If ms2Topo is relevant to your lab, platform, or scientific software project, feel free to reach out about collaboration, benchmarking, or computational MS/MS development.